The council have powers to remove abandoned vehicles from the public highway under the Refuse Disposal (Amenity) Act 1978.

 - If the suspected abandoned vehicle is on land owned by a residential social landlord such as Cross keys Homes you should report it to them in the first instance.

-Abandoned vehicle on private land
+Abandoned vehicles on private land

 We can remove abandoned vehicles on private land if requested by the landowner.